Ingredients, perhaps a dash of technique too, possibly even a sprinkle of inspiration or artistry? Yes, it’s all these and more.

 This is a favourite dish, and like all good food it comes with a story, a musing perhaps.
 This is a quick, simple dish made from a taste memory.
 I stumbled upon it as I tried to work back towards a dish from my childhood in Kenya; tomato and potato curry with lentils.
 There, the tomatoes were flavoursome with that ‘just plucked’ smell you rarely get in supermarkets, somewhat akin to the smell of basil; sharp, almost citric, but somehow warm and musky too.
 Potatoes were of the waxy skinned kind, small, buttery, and with a yellowish cast to the flesh.
 The coriander was sharp, bright, uplifting.
 Chillies were fierce.
 All these feature in the recipe below, and more.

 Perhaps it’s my Indian heritage, or the fact that I grew up in Kenya – either way, I embrace using whole spices in my cooking.
 I can’t bear powders or mixes which have been hanging around, or where the proportions aren’t quite right.
-Start from fresh and you have an entirely different experience of making food.
+Start with fresh spicing and you have an entirely different experience of making food.